 I know with the Batman deal, a bunch of the people were actors.

-Well, because Don Salazar himself found instances of movie actors being victims and then talking about how they survived, who just so happened to be in the Aurora shooting, supposedly.
+Well, because Don Salazar himself found instances of movie actors being victims and then talking about how they survived who just so happened to be in the Aurora shooting, supposedly.

-And it was at least two moderate TV-slash-movie actors.
+And it was at least two moderate TV/slash movie actors.

 So I've never, up to this point, heard Alex say that there were crisis actors used in the Aurora shooting.

-We've gone over in detail already, but I have not heard him make this accusation that some of the victims of the shooting were actors.
+He has said that James Holmes was a mind control killer and all that shit we've gone over in detail already, but I have not heard him make this accusation that some of the victims of the shooting were actors.

 This is a huge departure in his rhetoric.

-I'm trying to trace down the particular people he's talking about, but I can't really find any good resources about what's going on here.
+I've tried to trace down the particular people he's talking about, but I can't really find any good resources about what's going on here.

 And even if I could, I feel like naming the people he's accusing of being actors does more harm than good at this point, even if it's in service of deconstructing his lies.